 ii.
 Diploma in Religious Studies/Theology from NOUN and any other recognized institution.

 iii.
 Any other qualification acceptable to the Senate of NOUN.

-To receive the BA degree in Christian Theology, a student must have undergone eight (8) semesters of full-time study or sixteen (16) semesters of flexible mode.
-In addition to this, the student must have earned a minimum of 120 credit units of courses to qualify for graduation; six (6) semesters and 90 credit units for Direct Entry students.
-This is in addition to meeting the Senate’s general regulations governing the award of undergraduate degrees in the University.
+To receive BA Christian Religious Studies, a student must have undergone eight (8) semesters of full-time or sixteen (16) semesters of flexible mode.
+In addition to this, the student must have earned a minimum of one hundred and twenty (120) units of courses to qualify for graduation (six (6) semesters and 90 Credit Units for Direct Entry Students).
+This is in addition to meeting the Senate’s general regulations governing the award of undergraduate degrees in the university.